General Concepts

-A HiveMQ extension is essentially a folder containing a Java JAR file and an XML descriptor file, which is dropped into the extensions folder of the HiveMQ installation.
+A HiveMQ extension is essentially a folder that holds a Java archive and an XML descriptor file that you place in the extensions folder of your HiveMQ installation.

-Each HiveMQ extension has its own Extension Lifecycle, which allows extensions to be installed, enabled and disabled at runtime.
+Each HiveMQ extension has a particular extension lifecycle that allows the extension to be installed, enabled, or disabled at runtime.

 Extension Lifecycle